-- An easement (or other formal agreement as specified in legislation) will be 1. required for any approved privately-owned utility asset (e.g. pipe, cable, or discharge) onto or through a reserve. - 2.
+- 1. An easement (or other formal agreement as specified in legislation) will be required for any approved privately-owned utility asset (e.g. pipe, cable, or discharge) onto or through a reserve. - 2.
 Applications for privately-owned utility assets (such as pipes, cables, discharges, or drainage rights) must be made in writing, to the Asset Manager and should include: - a.
 Details of alternative locations, options and costs considered; - b.
 An explanation as to why alternative options are not considered practicable; - c.
 An explanation of how negative effects on the reserve will be avoided, mitigated or managed; and - d.
 A plan or concept design of the proposed works.

 - 3. The Asset Manager may develop and review administrative procedures regarding the application process and the assessment of effects on the reserve. - 4.
-Before granting a right of way or an over any part of a reserve vested in it, Council shall give public notice in accordance with Section 119 of the Reserves Act 1977, specifying the right of way or easement intended to be granted, and shall give full consideration, to all objections and submissions received in respect of the proposal. - 5.
-The public notice requirement shall not apply in cases where: - a. the reserve is vested in Council and is not likely to be materially altered or permanently damaged; and - b. the rights of the public in respect of the reserve are not likely to be permanently affected by the establishment and lawful exercise of the right of way or other easement. - 6.
+Before granting a right of way or an over any part of a reserve vested in it, Council shall give public notice in accordance with Section 119 of the Reserves Act 1977, specifying the right of way or easement intended to be granted, and shall give full consideration, to all objections and submissions received in respect of the proposal2. - 5.
+The public notice requirement shall not $apply^3$ in cases where: - a. the reserve is vested in Council and is not likely to be materially altered or permanently damaged; and - b. the rights of the public in respect of the reserve are not likely to be permanently affected by the establishment and lawful exercise of the right of way or other easement. - 6.
 It shall be a Council Decision whether or not to grant an easement. - 7.
-Easements should not be granted in perpetuity except for the creation and protection of public walkways under the Walkways Access Act 2008. - 8.
-The applicant or beneficiary of the easement shall be responsible for the cost of any physical works, including protection, maintenance, and reinstatement work associated with the easement. - 9.
-All legal costs associated with the easement are to be met by the applicant or beneficiary of the easement. - 10.
-Council may seek compensation for the benefit derived from a private utility asset located on a reserve. - 11.
-Council may decide not to seek compensation if: - a. by granting the easement, negative effects of an existing situation on the reserve will be substantially reduced; or - b. the rent value is minimal and the cost of collecting it is likely to outweigh the revenue derived from it.
+The applicant or beneficiary of the easement shall be responsible for the cost of any physical works, including protection, maintenance, and reinstatement work associated with the easement. - 8.
+All legal costs associated with the easement are to be met by the applicant or beneficiary of the easement. - 9.
+Council may seek compensation for the benefit derived from a private utility asset located on a reserve. - 10.
+Council may decide not to seek compensation if: - a. by granting the easement, negative effects of an existing situation on the reserve will be substantially reduced; or - b. the rent value is minimal and the cost of collecting it is likely to outweigh the revenue derived from it. - 11.
+Upon the completion of the physical works the applicant or beneficiary of the easement shall supply an as-built plan of the assets to Council's Asset Manager.

-- 12. Upon the completion of the physical works the applicant or beneficiary of the easement shall supply an as-built plan of the assets to Council's Asset Manager. - 13.
-If privately-owned utility assets are no longer required, the beneficiary of the easement must inform the Asset Manager in writing to this effect and the area reinstated to the satisfaction of Council's Asset Manager.
+12. If privately-owned utility assets are no longer required, the beneficiary of the easement must inform the Asset Manager in writing to this effect and the area reinstated to the satisfaction of Council's Asset Manager.